s30n4/TodoList/README.md

 -	    Press `Ctrl + F5` to launch the WebApi application

--	The app should now be running on 'localhost:52436' and 'https:localhost:44392'
+-	The app should now be running on 'localhost:4200'(default Angular port)

 ## Testing